GiovanniKaaijk/frontend-applications/README.md

 - Like the historical objects
 - Local storage
 - Filter on particular objects
+- Comment on objects (this is not fully working yet, I still need to connect it to an object but I did not have time for this so far.
+Comments now get displayed on all object pages)

 ## Interested in the project?
 Use the following steps to clone the project to your local computer: